 PM: Panama’s Biodiversity Museum (BioMuseo)

 This afternoon we will visit the recently opened BioMuseo along the Amador Causeway in Panama City.
-This spectacular and unique building, designed by renown architect Frank Gehry, features several halls focusing on the biodiversity of the isthmus of Panama—from its geological beginnings through to modern day culture, the great faunal interchange over the land bridge and other fascinating exhibits.
+This spectacular and unique building, designed by renowned architect Frank Gehry, features several halls focusing on the biodiversity of the isthmus of Panama—from its geological beginnings through to modern day culture, the great faunal interchange over the land bridge and other fascinating exhibits.
 Our visit will no doubt open our eyes further to the incredible biodiversity of Panama!
 And don’t forget your binoculars, as we may see Brown Pelicans and Magnificent Frigatebirds flying over the Pacific entrance to the Panama Canal!

 Portobello, San Lorenzo & Historic Panamá Railroad FULL DAY